Remuneration for Community Board Members

 This range in representation represents the biggest difference amongst all boards.
 There is also a myriad of differences in what the boards actually do, with many of them administering modest grant funds or being responsible for a budget for town centre amenity improvements.
 Despite these variations, the Authority concluded that the primary function of the overwhelming majority of community boards is representation and advocacy.

-The primary function of community boards is representation, so the Authority has taken the view that having community board remuneration linked to population is fairer to board members.
-It is reasonable to expect that the time, effort and expertise required to represent a large number of people would be greater than that for a smaller number of people, thus the remuneration of members of a community board serving a large population will be greater than that of members of a board serving a small population.
+We have taken the view that having community board remuneration linked to population is fairer to board members.
+It is reasonable to expect that the time, effort and expertise required to represent a large number of people would be greater than that for a board representing a smaller number of people.

 This does not mean that community board remuneration is an exact fixed multiple of its population; rather it means that there is relativity between a community board’s population and the remuneration of its elected members.

-The remuneration of an elected chair of a community board will be twice the remuneration of a community board member (including additional remuneration for that board’s members, if any).
-The Authority will require confirmation that the chair will carry out the additional responsibilities for that role.
+The remuneration of an elected chair of a community board will be twice the remuneration of a community board member, including additional remuneration for that board’s members, if any.

-The deputy chair of a community board is remunerated as a board member.
-That reflects the Authority’s view that the role of deputy chair is not sufficiently different from that of a board member to warrant additional remuneration.
-A deputy chair will be able to receive additional remuneration for any additional role of responsibility that the board might collectively have.
+The deputy chair of a community board is remunerated as a board member, reflecting the Authority's view that the role of deputy chair is not sufficiently different from that of a board member to warrant additional remuneration.